da-nial/Fuzzy-Inverted-Pendulum/README.md

 ## Getting Started

-As far as I know, the pyfuzzy library is only available for Python 2.7.
-This makes the installation of pygame on this environment on MacOS difficult (since pygame's library requirements are not compatible with the new macOS version by default).
-However, the installation (at least for me) went smoothly.
+As far as I know, the `pyfuzzy` library is only available for Python 2.7.
+This makes the installation of pygame on MacOS difficult (since pygame's library requirements are not compatible with new macOS versions by default).
+However, the installation on Linux should be fine.

 ### Install